layilin/SP23-33852/_annotations/book4.md

 [plant] 151.498 anana.
 The pineapple (*Ananas comosus*), which is native to eastern South America and brought by Amerindians to the Caribbean.

 151.500 "Insuperable height of airiest shade".
-The origin of this quote is unclear.
+Gilmore identifies this quotation as an adaptation from Milton's *Paradise Lost*.

+151.501 umbrage.
+Shade.

 [plant] 151.502 mammey.
 The mammee apple (*Mammea americana*) is a large fruit indigenous to Central America and the Caribbean.